FrancesCoronel/personal-website-v3/content/podcast-episode-format.md

 **ACTION ITEM** After the initial chat, you can book the actual recording session using [calendly.com/techqueenspod/book-session](https://calendly.com/techqueenspod/book-session).

-For remote sessions, a unique SquadCast link will be included in the calendar invite.
+For remote sessions, a unique SquadCast link will be included in the calendar invite the day before or the day of the recording session.

 Here's an example of a SquadCast link so you can play around with it: https://squadcast.page.link/bMoi